Responsibilities of the Grant Manager

 Important Items to Note:

-- A P-Card Transaction Report will be sent out to be reviewed and approved monthly.
+- Click here for form requirements for each type of transaction (p-cards, request for payments, journal entries, etc.).- A P-Card Transaction Report will be sent out to be reviewed and approved monthly.

 Below is a list of the Grant Manager Responsibilities: